 Oysters & Where to find them 🙂

 Casino, boat trips around the bassin d’Arcachon, great restaurants, this is a very French holiday town.
-Easily reached by train or car it’s close to the dunes.
+It is easily reached by train or car and is close to the dunes.
 Dune de Pyla is a must visit with amazing views across the bassin in one direction and pine forest right to the horizon in the other direction.
-Just south of the Dune de Pyla is Plage de Petit Nice, safe surf, white sand and not too busy, if you fancy a day on the beach.
+If you fancy a day on the beach go just south of the Dune de Pyla to Plage de Petit Nice.
+This has safe surf, white sand and is usually not too busy.

-This is an Oyster Port on the south east end of the Bassin D’Arcachon.
-There are excellent seafood restaurants on stilts out into the oyster cleaning pools, colorful oyster shacks and the hustle and bustle of flat bottomed oyster boats coming and going.
+This is an Oyster Port on the south-east end of the Bassin D’Arcachon.
+There are excellent seafood restaurants on stilts out into the oyster cleaning pools, colourful oyster shacks and the hustle and bustle of flat bottomed oyster boats coming and going.
 Sunday morning is our favourite time to visit, the oyster shacks are open for degustation.
 They shuck a dozen fresh oysters for you and serve it with a glass of crisp, dry Bordeaux Blanc, heaven!